Safety / Injuries

 - Single-leg squat.
 To really focus on one area at a time, try a single leg skating squat.
 Lower into a typical squat and lift one leg up and back as you rise back up to standing position.
 Stretch the opposite leg out straight to lengthen hip flexors while also working the glutes, hamstrings, and quadriceps.

 - Mountain climbers.
 In plank position on your hands, alternate bringing each knee forward, toward your chest.
 You can use sliders for this and do it either fast or slow to work both hips and abs.

 - Lying leg raises.
 Start by lying down with arms to the side.
 Raise both legs toward the ceiling until hips are fully flexed, then lower back down.

 Learn more about the versatile, powerful squat, and what good form actually looks like in this ISSA blog post.

 Hip flexor tightness can be a real pain, but working certain muscles and doing the right stretches provide easy fixes.
 Help your clients be more aware of their hips and diagnose any issues so you can correct them before they suffer injuries.

-If you’re interested in the fine details of movement and form and helping people avoid or recover from injuries, check out the ISSA’s Corrective Exercise Specialist certification course.
+If you’re truly interested in the fine details of movement and form and helping people avoid or recover from injuries, check out the ISSA’s Corrective Exercise Specialist certification course.
 You can get started right away online, or give us a call if you have additional questions.